hannanj0/GameDev/README.md

 #### Hugos's attributions

 Note: Most of these are sources used for inspiration and understanding concepts and bugs better, so no code is copied directly.
-Implementing the flashing red colour in WeaponAttack.cs is more closely followed on the other hand.
+Implementing these features are standard in most games, so implementation tends to be similar.

 1. PlayerMovement.cs